Diallo75012/djangochatbotAI/notes.md

 - [x] setup nginx after gunicorn works
 - [x] use the wsl part to test the postgresql setup functions and the python dependencies installl creating a virtual env that we are going to get rid of when it works and after come back here to validate that it works fine
 - [x] fix nginx serving static files with correct permissions or copy those after a `collectstatic` to a folder where `nginx` or `www-data` user have permission.
-- [] update the `full_server setup` script with the correclt files as now the server works fine and nginx finds the static files correcly.
+- [x] update the `full_server setup` script with the correclt files as now the server works fine and nginx finds the static files correcly.
-- [] add logic to the script `full_server setup` to create right permissions and create the files and folders properly and to `reload-daemon` properly
+- [x] add logic to the script `full_server setup` to create right permissions and create the files and folders properly and to `reload-daemon` properly
 - [] do unit tests even if we don't want to do those, lets cover some percentage of the application using GPT or Gemini or Bolt.new/ottodev ....
 - [] check that the github action works fine
 - [] create container of app and also a docker-compose and see if it wokrs in local docker so that we can kubernetize it...
-- [] then use this app for any devops workflow that we want to do (push enhancement of app and have the ci/cd work by itself and do all necessary notifications (Dicord: the webhook stuff is simple and works fine so we will be using that) need to set the upstream in nginx to point to gunicorn with the domain name and in the sevrers under at any locatuon be proxy passing http://domain name.. need to set permission on /run/gunicorn to the server user creditizens:creditizens for nginx access to static files make sure to not forget the `/` at he end of `../media/` and `../static/` path otherwise it will just `no such file in directory` error didn't need to change/set in nginx.cong the user from `www-data` to `creditizens` like in pdf_llm AI project previously while used doyble server behind ngins `sreamlit` and `django gunicorn` will get rid of the gunicorn service config that writes logs to file as django logging is already writing logs this would be just double logs so no need.
+- [] then use this app for any devops workflow that we want to do (push enhancement of app and have the ci/cd work by itself and do all necessary notifications (Dicord: the webhook stuff is simple and works fine so we will be using that)

+# Lessons From Error Setting Up Full Server
+- need to set the upstream in nginx to point to gunicorn with the domain name and in the sevrers under at any location be proxy passing http://domain name..
+- need to set permission on /run/gunicorn to the server user creditizens:creditizens
+- for nginx access to static files make sure to not forget the `/` at he end of `../media/` and `../static/` path otherwise it will just `no such file in directory` error
+- didn't need to change/set in nginx.conf the user from `www-data` to `creditizens` like in pdf_llm AI project previously while used doyble server behind ngins `sreamlit` and `django gunicorn`
+- will get rid of the gunicorn service config that writes logs to file as django logging is already writing logs this would be just double logs so no need.

+After that it worked perfectly!!!!

 ### Nginx config file to variablize:
 ```bash
 ### NGINX CONF